 Our Verdict

 The Saatva Classic is a high-performing coil mattress that uses a pocketed coil base and a comfort layer of foam-encased coils.
-It is topped by a Euro-style pillow topper.
+It is topped with a Euro-style pillow topper.

 In our tests of the medium version, Saatva had deep sinkage and extremely high levels of bounce.
 I would expect the firm version to have slightly less sinkage, but you’re still going to have a bit of contour because of the plush feel of the Euro cover.
 The firm version may also have a slightly higher bounce because of the extra pushback.